Bilibotter/light-flow/docs/Resource.en.md

 ---

-#### Time-sensitive Resource Management
+#### Timely Resource Management

 Certain time-sensitive resources (like temporary tokens or sessions) may expire during task recovery.
-To ensure these resources are valid upon recovery, users need to save information required to regenerate these resources in the `Suspend` method and use that information in the `Recover` method.
+To ensure these resources remain valid upon recovery, users need to save information required for regenerating these resources in the `Suspend` method and use this information in the `Recover` method.

 #### Clearing Sensitive Data

 In the `Suspend` method, use the `Clear` method to remove sensitive data to ensure it is not persisted.
-Then use the `Put` method to save critical information needed for recovery, such as user IDs or other credential data.
+Then, use the `Put` method to save critical information needed for recovery, such as user IDs or other credential data.

 #### Regenerating Resources

-In the `Recover` method, use the `Fetch` method to retrieve critical information saved during `Suspend`.
-Based on this information, regenerate time-sensitive resources and call the `Update` method to inject new resources into the `Process`, allowing tasks to recover smoothly.
+In the `Recover` method, use the `Fetch` method to retrieve critical information saved during suspension.
+Based on this information, regenerate time-sensitive resources and call the `Update` method to inject new resources into the process for normal task recovery.

-**Example**
+**Example**:

 ```go
 func PasswordInit(res flow.Resource, initParam any) (any, error) {